Differences from ExtendScript¶

 Enums¶

-py_aep provides 98 enum classes across 8 modules, covering values that ExtendScript exposes as plain integers or doesn't expose at all:
+py_aep provides many enum classes across 8 modules, covering values that ExtendScript exposes as plain integers or doesn't expose at all:

 - Format options enums: